ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/YamlToXliff/Index.rst

 The extension provides the Symfony command `klaro:yaml-to-xliff`.
 It converts top-level Klaro translation YAML files into TYPO3-compatible XLIFF 1.2 files.
+After conversion, reference the generated or adjusted file as a :ref:`custom XLIFF file <howto-reference-xliff>` when it should override project-specific labels.

 Usage
 =====